AlexMasina/Unsupervised-Learning-Project/README.md

 ## Evaluation Metric

-The performance of the recommendation model is evaluated using Root Mean Square Error (RMSE), which measures the standard deviation of residuals between predicted and actual ratings.
+The recommendation model's performance is evaluated using Root Mean Square Error (RMSE), which measures the standard deviation of residuals between predicted and actual ratings.

 ## Authors <a class="anchor" id="team_members"></a>